 The four verses above describe four small animals that astonish the writer.
 Those animal, although small, are exceptionally wise.

-Let’s check what are those animals and why the writer chose them as examples:
+Let’s check which are those animals and why did the writer choose them as examples:

 This one is the easiest.
 There is no doubt that the Hebrew word “נְּמָלִים” (Nemalim) means ants.
 Another Biblical reference describing how diligent the ants are:

 Go to the ant, O sluggard, Observe her ways and be wise (Proverbs 6:6)

 This animal is common in the mountains throughout all of Israel.
 Its scientific name is Procavia capensis, and also known as Rock Hyrax.

 The Shephanim – in Hebrew: שָּׁפָן, is easy to identify as it appears as one of four animals that are not “Kosher” because of their external and internal properties: